Jesse-Redford/VAST/README.md

 Your enviroment will consist of primarly of two things a transition function and a reward function.
 The transition function should accept a current state,action pair and return a newstate coupled by a reward.

-Sudo code for creating the Snake_bot_Environment, (see module for complete details). example below For our purposes the transition function will abide by the following sudo code.
+Sudo code for creating the Snake_bot_Environment, (see module for complete details). example below For our purposes the transition function will abide by the following simulated and nonsimulated need to be added to SnakeBot module

-    def transition_enviroment(current_state, selected_action, all_possible_states)
+    def non_simulated_transition(current_state, selected_action, all_possible_states)

       theta1_old, theta2_old, phi_old = current_state
       thetadot1, thetadot2, t_interval = selected_action